Health and Safety Campaigns

 program; and ways in which safe drug disposal programs can be promoted to

-The campaign aims to provide civilians with the knowledge and tools to help control severe bleeding.
+The campaign aims to provide the general public with the knowledge and tools to help control severe bleeding.

 The purpose of the campaign is to build national resilience by better preparing the public to help save lives through basic actions to stop life-threatening bleeding following everyday emergencies or disaster events.
 Severe hemorrhage control kits should be readily available to the public in easy accessible locations such as near or part of public access automatic external defibrillator (AED) locations in business, schools, airports, and other public buildings.